 Additionally, machine drying, especially with high heat, may shrink your clothes or stitches which could ruin the embroidery.

 Hang drying/air drying is the best way!!

 How to Protect Hand Embroidery On Clothing

-The first few tips I have are ones take into consideration before you stitch on a piece of clothing.
+These tips are ones to take into consideration before and after you stitch on a piece of clothing.

 Use High Quality Embroidery Floss

-I recommend using DMC embroidery floss because it is colorfast.
-It’s also got a nice texture to it compared to cheaper embroidery threads, which have a tendency to be a bit fuzzy.
+I recommend using an embroidery floss such as DMC because it is colorfast.
+It’s got a nice texture and sheen to it compared to cheaper embroidery threads, which have a tendency to be a bit more brittle and fuzzy.

 Secure All Loose Threads